QianLabUSC/ODrive/U8II Configuration.md

-# U8II Motor Calibration
+### U8II Motor Configuration

-Enter the following commands into the `odrivetool` CLI to calibrate the U8II motor to work with the ODrive board.
+Enter the following commands into the `odrivetool` CLI to configure the U8II motor to work with the ODrive board.

 Note: `save_configuration` will cause a reboot, which will cause a temporary disconnect.
 This is normal.